MickaelBergem/kleinbergs-grid/notes.md

 [!graph1](graph1.png)

-Crap, I did not write my code to use different values of r in the first place, and now I am always using the same r!
+Crap, I did not write my code to use different values of r in the first place, and now I am always using the same r and global_distance_grid matrix!

 ## MemoryError

+Anyway, I need to code another way of getting the shortcut, because of the following issue.

 Quickly enough I notice that the memory consumption is quite huge and that I need to reduce the problem.
 I chose to come back to my initial idea, that I